-If you grind your teeth like I do at night, you need to know how serious the repercussions are if you don’t take preventative measures.
+If you grind your teeth at night like I do, you need to know how serious the repercussions are if you don’t take preventative measures.
 There are a myriad of dental issues that come with not protecting your teeth from harm.
-It can wear away enamel, grit them down to painful, unattractive nubs, and cause cracks in your teeth that eventually lead to root canals, crowns, bridges, or even dentures.
+It can wear away enamel, grind them down to painful, unattractive nubs and cause cracks in your teeth that eventually lead to expensive root canals, crowns, bridges, or even dentures.
 There are also social impacts.
-Consider, you are out at a bar, see a the striking figure across the room, approach them, and smile.
+Consider, you are out on the town, see a the striking figure across the room, approach them, and smile.
 Their eyes fixate on your teeth; they immediately turns red and walks away.
 Strike– you now have undatable teeth because you let the grinding go on for too long without correcting it.
 Not to mention the pain you’ll suffer if you are a severe grinder like I am.
 The good news is, there are solutions, you just need to pick the right one for you.
 There are also some dental night guard side effects from wearing one on a regular basis, it will be up to you to decide what pros and cons are right for your lifestyle.

 Cons: Not designed for long term use and certainly not good for the environment.
 They are the thinnest plastic of the options provided and so may be chewed through in a few night under some circumstances.
 It is best to take into account your own grinding or clenching strength before getting a box of these.
 They are also the most likely to slip out of your mouth or becomes displaced in the night although I have used them for extended periods while traveling and never come close to choking on one.
 They sometimes just end up on my pillow in the morning.
 You can find reviews for all the popular over the counter mouth guards here to help you decide if this option is right for you.

 Pros: Over the counter options are much cheaper than going to a dentist while still protecting your teeth.
 You can expect to spend approximately $20-$40.
 They also usually come with 2 guards which allow you to get the perfect fit even if you mess one up in the forming process.
-They are more convenient and easy to obtain as all you must do is walk into a CVS.
+They are more convenient and easy to obtain as all you need to do is walk into a corner drug store.
 The material is thinner than custom made night guards, which makes them a little less cumbersome while you’re trying to sleep.
 Once you mold them to your teeth, you can adjust them yourself to be more comfortable by trimming them with scissors.
-This option is suitable if you are a slight to moderate grinder, and any protection is better than none.
+This option is suitable if you are a light to moderate grinder, and any protection is better than none.

-The next option would be a custom-made night guard through your dentist or a dental lab online.
+Custom-Made Night Guards: The next option would be a custom-made night guard through your dentist or a dental lab online.
 The dentist would simply ask you to bite down on clay for an exact mold of your teeth and then send it to the lab to be recreated in thermoplastic.
-The Dental Labs send you a kit with instructions on how to take the molds yourself and then you would send them back for them to make the custom night guard for you.
+The Dental Labs send you a kit with instructions on how to take the molds yourself and then you would send them back so they can make the custom night guard for you.

 Pros: Going to the dentist will ensure you an exact fit to your teeth that is much more effective and can vary in thickness depending on how severe your grinding is.
-They are also more comfortable, being so precise, as well as much more comfortable.
+Being so precise, they are also more comfortable.
 A bonus is they can be made for the both upper and lower teeth.
 Because they are so well fitted, they also help the jaw by positioning it correctly and may lead to a reduction in grinding.
 Their durability reaches a few years which may make up for the cons.